polycube-network/polycube/Documentation/tutorials/tutorial4/tutorial4.rst

-Tutorial 4: Attach/Detatch multiple transparent cubes
+Tutorial 4: Attach multiple transparent cubes
 =============================================================

 This simple tutorial aims to show how multiple cubes can be attached to the same interface/port.
 For the sake of semplicity the configuration presented in this tutorial is really simple, but enough to undestand the principle behind these operations.